 Address: Av.
 Paseo de la Reforma y Calzada Gandhi s/n Col. Chapultepec, Polanco.
 Del.
 Miguel Hidalgo, C.P.
 11560, Ciudad de México, México | Phone: +52 55 5553 6266 | Website | Open 10 am to 5 pm, Tuesday to Saturday | Entrance 80 pesos

-On the north end of the the Bosques de Chapultepec you’ll find another important point of interest: the incredible Museo Nacional de Antropología, or National Anthropology Museum.
-It’s home to the most important ethnographic collections in Mexico, and a great place to go to learn about the history of the country you are visiting.
+On the north end of the Bosques de Chapultepec, you’ll find another important point of interest: the incredible Museo Nacional de Antropología, or National Anthropology Museum.
+The museum is home to the most important ethnographic collections in Mexico, and a great place to go to learn about the history of the country you are visiting.
 The angular modern building itself is an architectural wonder too, and worth a visit just to see.

 Plaza del Zócalo